-PREREQUISITE: Geometry (2220) and Algebra II (2340) APPROXIMATE FEES: Scientific calculator required.
+PREREQUISITE: Geometry (2220) and Algebra II (2340)

-RECOMMENDED: For students who need to strengthen and expand their algebra skills and intend to major in business, economics, and the social sciences
+RECOMMENDED: For students who need to strengthen and expand their algebra skills and intend to major in business, economics, and the social sciences.

 COURSE DESCRIPTION: Principles of College Algebra provides students an opportunity to strengthen and expand their intermediate algebra skills.
 The following topics are reviewed: fundamental algebraic manipulation; conic sections; polynomial, exponential, and logarithmic functions; systems of equations.
 Matrices and mathematical induction are introduced.